fumlig/website/website/content/posts/markdown-test.md

 ---
-title: Post 1
+title: Markdown Test
-lead: Post 1 lead.
+lead: A test of all markdown features.
 author: Oskar Lundin
 date: 27-08-2019
+modified: 28-08-2019
 tags:
-  - tag1
-  - tag2
-  - tag3
+  - markdown
 lists:
   - posts
 draft: false
 ---

-# Post 1
+# Markdown Test

 This is a test markdown file.